Learning to Compute Gr\"obner Bases: Conclusion

 \paragraph{Acknowledgement.} We would like to thank Masayuki Noro (Rikkyo University) for his fruitful comments on our dataset construction algorithm and Noriki Nishida (RIKEN Center for Advanced Intelligence Project) for his help in the implementation.
-This research was supported by JST ACT-X Grant Number, JPMJAX23C8, JSPS KAKENHI Grant Number JP22K13901, and Institute of Mathematics for Industry, Joint Usage/Research Center in Kyushu University (FY2023 Short-term Joint Research ``Speeding up of symbolic computation and its application to solving industrial problems'' (2023a006)).
+Hiroshi Kera was supported by JST PRESTO Grant Number JPMJPR24K4, JST ACT-X Grant Number JPMJAX23C8, Mitsubishi Electric Information Technology R\&D Center, and the Chiba University IAAR Research Support Program and the Program for Forming Japan's Peak Research Universities (J-PEAKS).
+Yuki Ishihara was supported by JSPS KAKENHI Grant Number JP22K13901 and Institute of Mathematics for Industry, Joint Usage/Research Center in Kyushu University (FY2023 Short-term Joint Research ``Speeding up of symbolic computation and its application to solving industrial problems'' (2023a006)).
+Yuta Kambe was supported by Mitsubishi Electric Research Associate Program.